-Lastly, based on its financial figures and amount of variable remuneration provided, the Company benefits from the derogation laid down in Article 32(4) of IFD for all staff, granted both on the basis of point (a) and point (b).
+Lastly, based on its financial figures and amount of variable remuneration provided, the Company benefits from the derogation laid down in Article 32(4) of IFD for all staff, granted both on the basis of point (a).

 7. Investment Policy